Photo by Olga Kovalenko

 Surprisingly, workers who are reading job listings in non-work hours, leave work promptly at the end of the work day or who start taking more vacations — aren’t necessarily going to quit.

 But a lack of engagement is almost a sure indicator.
-That’s according to research by Tim Gardner, Ph.D., a Utah State University associate professor at the Jon M. Huntsman School of Business.
+All of this is according to research by Tim Gardner, Ph.D., a Utah State University associate professor at the Jon M. Huntsman School of Business.

 He says there are 10 red flags.
 If employees display just six of them, there’s an 80 percent probability the persons will resign.